What to Do When You Hate Your Job and Want to Quit

 If you hate your job, you have to sit down and figure out what exactly you hate about it.
 Is it a lack of autonomy?
 The hour-long commute?
 A lack of flexibility?
 Knowing what you don’t like can prevent you from choosing a job with the same qualities.

 When I decided I wanted to quit, I made a list of what I didn’t like about this job.
 For instance, I hated working on weekends and holidays, and I also wanted better benefits like a 401(k) and more paid vacation days.
-I didn’t want to work for a high-pressure environment like journalism.
+I didn’t want to work in a high-pressure environment that jobs in journalism offer.

 Understanding why you don’t like your job is crucial to helping you figure out what you want in your next one.
 It’ll help prevent you from settling and being just as unhappy in your new position.